-One of the common diseases we encounter when our patients apply to us due to their pain in the internal medicine outpatient clinic of our hospital is rheumatic diseases.
+Rheumatic diseases are one of the diseases we frequently encounter when our patients apply to us because of their pain in the internal medicine outpatient clinic of our hospital.

 Arthritis is the most common rheumatic disease seen in the community.
 Arthritis is divided into three according to its type: Osteoarthritis, rheumatoid arthritis and spondyloarthritis.
 Other rheumatic diseases are connective tissue diseases and gout.
 These diseases greatly affect a person's life functions.
 Osteoarthritis is the deterioration of bone tissues under the cartilage.